AksHaTG44/Data-Analyst-Workflow-Automation/README.md

 An end-to-end data analytics workflow that collects job-market and developer-survey data from multiple sources, cleans and normalizes it, and analyzes it to identify which programming languages, databases, and development tools are most in demand.

-Completed as the capstone project of the **IBM Data Analyst Professional Certificate**.

 ---